hn/ginlong-solis/README.md

 needed to connect to the [Alibaba IOT Platform](https://www.alibabacloud.com/help/en/iot-platform/latest/establish-a-connection-between-a-device-and-iot-platform).
 The serial number of the stick is used as 'Device Name' (DN).
-With the [Link SDK for Python](https://www.alibabacloud.com/help/en/iot-platform/latest/link-sdk-for-python) you can easily impersonate as the inverter and send MQTT data to the cloud.
+With the [Link SDK for Python](https://www.alibabacloud.com/help/en/iot-platform/latest/link-sdk-for-python) you can easily impersonate as the inverter and send MQTT data to the SolisCloud.

 ### Analysis of the main application (firmware 1012F)